Paperspace/Docs/get-started/quick-start/README.md

    --projectId <your-project-id>
    ```

-   To see a list of your projects and `projectIds` you can run `gradient projects list`.
+   To see a list of your projects and `projectIds` run `gradient projects list`.
    For a list of Workflows within a project run `gradient workflows list --projectId <your-project-id>`.